The Simple Guide to HSA Contributions

 There's a strong chance you will need the money for something that isn't a qualified medical expense.
 In this case, put that money in a standard savings account, rather than an HSA.

 If you don't, and you have to withdraw the money from your HSA to pay for, say, car repairs, you'll pay a penalty of 20%.
 And if you made the contribution with tax-free dollars, you'll also be required to pay income tax on the amount you withdrew to use for a non-qualified reason.
 That seems like a lot to pay for your own money, so plan wisely!
-However, once you reach the age of 65 (Medicare eligibility) the 20% tax penalty will disappear and you can withdraw your HSA funds to be used on anything, they will just be taxed as regular income.
+However, once you reach the age of 65 (Medicare eligibility) the 20% tax penalty will disappear and you can withdraw your HSA funds to be used on anything, they will just be taxed as regular income if you spend them on something other than an HSA eligible health expense.

 An argument for changing the amount month-to-month…